UNICEF, V-Day put rape in Democratic Republic of the Congo front and center

 UNICEF is working with NGOs in the DRC to assist the thousands of women and girls who have been assaulted and raped, many with severe physical and psychological consequences.

-Dr. Mukwege has treated thousands of these women at the UNICEF-supported PANZI Hospital.
+Dr. Mukwegi has treated thousands of these women at the UNICEF-supported PANZI Hospital.
 Many of these women have been severely injured as a result of the sexual assaults.
 "The program is designed to give these women hope," he said.

 "I am doing this campaign because I don't want to have to cry anymore.
-I don't want to have to cry when I tell a young woman when she asks me, can I have a baby, and I have to say, no," said Dr. Mukwege.
+I don't want to have to cry when I tell a young woman when she asks me, can I have a baby, and I have to say, no," said Dr. Mukwegi.

 UNICEF works in over 150 countries and territories to help children survive and thrive, from early childhood through adolescence.
 The worlds largest provider of vaccines for developing countries, UNICEF supports child health and nutrition, good water and sanitation, quality basic education for all boys and girls, and the protection of children from violence, exploitation, and AIDS.
 UNICEF is funded entirely by the voluntary contributions of individuals, businesses, foundations and governments.